ksappask/Laundry_Application/README.md

-It is a Online Laundry Application (Like a Food Ordering App) where we can request for Laundry.
+It is a React Native Online Laundry Application (Like a Food Ordering App) where we can request for Laundry.